 Heat exhaustion

 The main cause is the loss of salt and water that lasts longer than the above situations.
 The victim sweats a lot, feels cold, has cold and wet skin, rapid pulse, headache, dizziness, nausea, vomiting, cramps, fatigue, fainting...
-If we give first aid promptly, such as temporarily stopping activities and moving the victim to a cool place, it will help the body recover.
+If we give first aid in time, such as temporarily stopping activities and moving the victim to a cool place, it will help the body recover.
 If the activity continues or the victim cannot move to another environment, it will cause heat stroke.
 This is the most severe form of the disease caused by increased temperature.

 Some points to note